VetonSyn/VetonSyn/README.md

 My biggest ambition is not only to achieve my goals, but to make them a daily habit.
 In recent years, I have daily stimulated myself to become a professional software developer, and to this day it is still a choice that I look back on with pleasure.
 It offers the opportunity to grow and develop in the current technology industry.

-#### What deserves my focus at the moment?

- At the moment, I am focused on developing an innovative online leave system (HR).
-This is a 100% SPA application that aims to provide an efficient work-life balance for employees and staff.
-Think of leave requests, submitting sick notes online, managing pay...
-Building such a system is a complex process but at the same time a challenging experience as a full-stack developer and also a chance to prove my skills.
-A project I am proud of and which I can demonstrate that I am capable of realizing such projects.
-Soon available for employers.

-#### Anything else?

 - 📝 Interest in Cybersecurity,  Web3 and being a Chartist